 What Is a Yard Anyway

 A yard is three feet.
 Thirty-six inches.
-Because of that, roughly the distance from your nose to your outstretched fingertips — if you're an average adult male.
+In practice, roughly the distance from your nose to your outstretched fingertips — if you're an average adult male.
 The word comes from Old English gyrd*, meaning a stick or rod.
 King Henry I supposedly standardized it as the distance from his nose to his thumb.
 Charming, but not exactly NIST-traceable.

 The foot?
-This leads to whose foot?
-Based on — you guessed it — a human foot.
-Which means twelve inches.
+Twelve inches.
+Also, based on — you guessed it — a human foot.
+Whose foot?
 Depends on which century you ask.

 So 40 yards = 120 feet.
 Always.
 No rounding.
 No "approximately.